-In the field of preparedness for and response to marine pollution, the UCPM completes the role and purpose of the European Maritime Safety Agency (also referred to as "the Agency" or "EMSA"), established by Regulation (EC) No 1406/2002 [...]" and detailed in Annex 5 to the Study.
+In the field of preparedness for and response to marine pollution, the UCPM is supported by the European Maritime Safety Agency (also referred to as "the Agency" or "EMSA" (also referred to as "the Agency" or "EMSA"), established by Regulation (EC) No 1406/2002 [...]" and detailed in Annex 5 to the Study.
 While EMSA's core task is to work with the Member States" to "support with additional means in a cost efficient way pollution response actions in case of pollution [...]" (art.2 paragraph 3.d), "the Agency may also provide assistance in case of pollution [...] affecting those third countries sharing a regional sea basin with the Union, in line with the EU Civil Protection Mechanism [...].
 These tasks shall be coordinated with the existing regional cooperation arrangements related to marine pollution" (art.2 paragraph 5).
 In case of the Mediterranean, the regional cooperation arrangements are those established within the framework of the Barcelona Convention and its Prevention and Emergency Protocol.

-&lt;sup>14 These components, and in particular CECIS, are discussed in Part II, Section 6.4.3.
+These components, and in particular CECIS, are discussed in Part II, Section 6.4.3.

-&lt;sup>15 https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32002R1406&from=EN (Regulation (EC) No 1406/2002 of the European Parliament and of the Council of 27 June 2002 establishing a European Maritime Safety Agency (OJ L 208, 5.8.2002, p.
+https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32002R1406&from=EN (Regulation (EC) No 1406/2002 of the European Parliament and of the Council of 27 June 2002 establishing a European Maritime Safety Agency (OJ L 208, 5.8.2002, p.
 1)